FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Bias Detection Metrics

 \subsection{Hellinger Distance}

 As presented in \citet{zhu2012information}, Hellinger distance metric is used to measure the difference between two probability distributions.
 Let us define two probability distributions P and Q such that P = $\{ p_i\}_{ i\epsilon[n] }$ and Q = $\{ q_i\}_{i\epsilon[n]}$.
 The Hellinger Distance between them is defined as follows The Hellinger distance is computed between the embeddings generated by the language model for two different classes.
-The input corpus is augmented such that the nouns and pronouns are replaced with members of a particular class, for example, replace every instance of "him", "his", "he", "man", "guy" with "her", "hers", "she", "woman", "girl" respectively.
+The input corpus is augmented such that the nouns and pronouns are replaced with members of a particular class.
 The augmented corpus is fed to the language model and the output is extracted.
-This forms the context for the social class.
+This forms the context for the semantic class.
 The dot product of this context with the embedding forms the logits.
 Softmax is applied on this logits to get the probability distribution.
-The Hellinger distance between these probability distributions provides a measure of how biased the model is towards a particular gender.
+The Hellinger distance between these probability distributions provides a measure of how biased the model is towards a particular class.